digitalinnovationone/dio-lab-open-source/community/Andre-Marques-Dev.md

 # Andrade André Marques

-Front-end Developer from Nova Lima-MG, Brazil, graduating at Software Engineering.
+Front-end Developer from Belo Horizonte-MG, Brazil, graduating at Software Engineering.
 My first "Hello World" was in 2021 when I had contact with HTML, CSS and a little bit of JavaScript and Notepad++.
 Passionate about arts and technology, some of my hobbies are games, watching and reading..

 ## Connect with me